-- 13.01 For the purpose of continuity of Council and to aid CSA Executive Council and CSA General Council members in the performance of their duties, upon entering and continuing through his or her term of office, each member of the CSA Executive and CSA General Council shall maintain an accurate and detailed set of files, which shall be submitted at the end of the year and stored in the CSA Office.
-These files may be referred to by successors for the purposes of maintaining continuity. - 13.02 The files for each member to record include, but are not limited to, all budgets pertaining to the member's activities during the term in office, all programs and schedules pertaining to the member's activities during the term in office, all materials created during the term in office and any additional relevant information to decisions made by the member during their tenure. - 13.03 At the end of each CSA Executive Council and CSA General Council Member's tenure, a transition report must be prepared and provided to the incoming members of their respective position no more than two (2) weeks after the transition has occurred.
-The report shall include a description of duties and how these duties were accomplished, an analysis of problem areas or difficulties encountered in the performance of duties, and recommendations and suggestions containing any other information that may guide or assist the successor in the performance of their duties. - 13.04 Each Committee (standing or ad-hoc) of the council shall keep records which shall include minutes of all meetings, and any additional information relevant to the committee's performance of duties on behalf of the council.
-This includes items such as promotional material and any other files. - 13.05 At the end of each CSA Executive Council tenure, a mandatory CSA Executive Council Transition Day will take place with the incoming and outgoing members of the CSA Executive Council.
-The CSA Executive Council Transition Day will be planned and executed by the outgoing CSA Executive Council.
+- (a) For the purpose of continuity of Council and to aid CSA Executive Council and CSA General Council members in the performance of their duties, upon entering and continuing through his or her term of office, each member of the CSA Executive and CSA General Council shall maintain an accurate and detailed set of files, which shall be submitted at the end of the year and stored in the CSA Office.
+These files may be referred to by successors for the purposes of maintaining continuity. - (b) The files for each member to record include, but are not limited to, all budgets pertaining to the member's activities during the term in office, all programs and schedules pertaining to the member's activities during the term in office, all materials created during the term in office and any additional relevant information to decisions made by the member during their tenure. - (c) At the end of each CSA Executive Council and CSA General Council Member's tenure, a transition report must be prepared and provided to the incoming members of their respective position no more than two (2) weeks after the transition has occurred.
+The report shall include a description of duties and how these duties were accomplished, an analysis of problem areas or difficulties encountered in the performance of duties, and recommendations and suggestions containing any other information that may guide or assist the successor in the performance of their duties. - (d) Each Committee (standing or ad-hoc) of the council shall keep records which shall include minutes of all meetings, and any additional information relevant to the committee's performance of duties on behalf of the council.
+This includes items such as promotional material and any other files.